mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 The system permits an active, legal stims market.
 Despite exports being completely legal, rival dealers still violently clash for control of this lucrative market.
-External cartels will limit the ability of traders to export Sebokea’s stims, which are produced in industrial quantities for lower prices and can fetch a higher price in nearby systems.
+External cartels will limit the ability of traders to export Sebokea's stims, which are produced in industrial quantities for lower prices and can fetch a higher price in nearby systems.

 INDUSTRIAL ESPIONAGE